Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## 🧠 Business Problem

-Real estate market in UAE is really competitive.
+The UAE's real estate market is highly competitive.
 Investors in this market wants to understand apartment listing trends and characteristics across cities in UAE in order to better target rental opportunities in the future.

 ## 🎯 Objectives

-- Analyse listing patters during the day and during the week
+- Analyse listing trends by time of day and day of the week.
-- Evaluate apartment characeristics across major cities in the UAE
+- Evaluate apartment characteristics across major UAE cities.
-- Study price trends as apartment characteristics change
+- Study price variations based on features like furnishing, size, and bedrooms.
-- Analyse distribution of apartment listings across the UAE to understand where most apartments are located
+- Understand the geographic distribution of listings and verified properties.

 ## 📖 Dataset

-The dateset in this project contains information about apartment listings in UAE.
-The dataset was collected from Kraggle, which contained imformation about listings posted on different listing sites.
+The dataset in this project contains information about apartment listings in UAE.
+The dataset was collected from Kaggle, which contained imformation about listings posted on different listing sites.
 The dataset includes data about apartment location, date posted and apartment characteristics(bedrooms, bathrooms, furnished/unfurnished).

 ## 🧰 Tools Used

-- MySQL - For data extraction, cleaning and transformation
+- MySQL - For data cleaning, transformation and modeling.
-- Power BI - For visualization and report building
+- Power BI - For building interactive dashboards and visuals.
-- DAX - For creating calculated measures and KPIs
+- DAX - For creating calculated measures and KPIs.
-- Data Modelling - For creating relationships between tables
+- Data Modelling - For creating relationships between tables.

 ## 📁 Database

-To facilitate data management and analysis, a database on MySQL was created to store the dataset.
-The CSV file was imported into the database.
+A relational database was created in MySQL to improve data integrity and query efficiency.
+The original flat CSV file was normalized by extracting location components(city, district) into a seperate table and replacing full addresses with foreign keys.

 ## 📂 Database Structure

-The database contains 1 table
+The database initially contains 1 table

 ### 1. real_estate
 | Column         | Description                                   |